Home > planning > organising and planning > what to do in the event of rain on the big day.

-What to do in the event of rain on the big day.
+What to Do in the Event of Rain on the Big Day

 It is every couple’s idea of a complete nightmare and will undoubtedly disturb whatever precious sleep they get in the run up to the wedding day.
 What happens if it rains on our wedding day?